Wang-ML-Lab/bayesian-peft/README.md

 **Important Note**:
 > This repository is currently in its initial development stage.
 It contains the foundational code required to replicate the in-distribution experiments (Table 1 in the paper).

-> The complete version of this repository, including the implementation of LAP baseline and additional extensions, is scheduled to be uploaded by October 30, 2024.
+> The complete version of this repository, including the implementation of LAP baseline and additional extensions, is scheduled to be uploaded by November 30, 2024.

 ## To Run the Code
 To install the required conda environment, run: